What the Biden Administration Means for Your Financial Institution

 Effective Overdraft Strategies in the New Normal

+The effective management of your overdraft program is critical in a time when consumers are struggling with job loss and bringing their incomes back to pre-crisis levels.
+That’s why it’s critical to provide a truly managed overdraft program.
 In this session we’ll show the actual before and after view of moving from unmanaged, one-size-fits-all overdraft limits to a managed program, as well as two variations of the managed program to give you even more flexibility.

 At Velocity, our goal is for you to be able to look at your overdraft program and be proud of the optics as well as the improved way you manage revenue and compliance and best serve your account holders.

 One indisputable fact this pandemic has taught us is that digital lending platforms are no longer just a “nice-to-have” technology for your account holders – they are critical.
 Today’s retail and commercial account holders have faced enormous financial hardships in the wake of COVID-19 and expect their primary financial institution to provide them with the liquidity they need to manage their personal finances and help keep their business afloat.
 Further, they expect the convenience of having 24/7, safe access to short-term credit from the digital device of their choice.
 The growing prevalence of small business owners who need loans of $250,000 or less who are going to non-bank financial technology lenders for those loans is a trend you can counter with the right technology.

-On the consumer side, numerous regulatory agencies have encouraged the availability of short-term, small-dollar consumer loans for years and are again stressing the importance of such loans in response to COVID-19.
-Further, they’re encouraging alternative underwriting guidelines that better measure the ability to repay than the traditional credit checks, opening up credit accessibility to consumers that might
+Numerous regulatory agencies have encouraged the availability of short-term, small-dollar consumer loans for years and are again stressing the importance of these loans in response to COVID-19.
+Further, they’re encouraging alternative underwriting guidelines that better measure the ability to repay than traditional credit checks, opening up credit accessibility to consumers that might

 The Velocity Executive Summits are one-day events designed to help bank and credit union executives keep pace with the ever-evolving banking technology and developing regulatory landscape.

-Executive Summit: Earn up to 3 CPE Credits
+Executive Summit: Earn up to 3.5 CPE Credits

 Program Level: Overview